Luluc

 Luluc (Lou-Luke) are an Australian band, consisting of Zoë Randell and Steve Hassett.
 They are based in Brooklyn, New York.
 Luluc have released five highly esteemed albums; Dear Hamlyn, Passerby, Sculptor on Sub Pop records and Mistletone Records (for Aus/NZ), Dreamboat (Sun Chaser Records) and Diamonds in September 2023 (Community Music).

-The band is admired for their poetic writing, exquisite musicianship and understated yet compelling sound.

 Albums

 Diamonds – 2023

 In late 2022, Luluc met with Los Angeles-based manager/music supervisor Bryan Ling from New Community Mgmt, and the band later signed with the Los Angeles-based record label Community Records.
 Diamonds, Luluc's fifth studio album, was released September 15, 2023.

 Diamonds has received widespread critical acclaim.
 Timothy Monger at AllMusic declared "Luluc are unlikely candidates to create a classic American road song and yet, with the title track they do just that...Each album in the band's catalog is a gem and Diamonds, with its dream-like tone and bouquet of lived-in stories, is perhaps their brightest."

 UNCUT reflected "Zoe Randell's low reverberant voice, like Nico fronting Morphine.
 This is, though, an album of upbeat rebirth, born from considered reflection".
 Mojo highlighted "Randell's voice is so crystalline, so deadpan it's spooky...see this as Townes Van Zandt were he refracted through the lens of Mazzy Star".

 Bob Fish from Folk Music concluded "Using sonic simplicity, Luluc manage to change the rules of the game with Diamonds.
 Their glorious visions deliver a magic that reaffirms what we are and what we can be".

 Bob Boilen featured the "Diamonds" single in his NPR New Music Mix, and Best Releases, in September 2023.
 "Diamonds" was also featured on Guy Garvey's Finest Hour on BBC6.